 Also, don’t forget that you can grow your company by encouraging brand loyalty.
 In fact, with the internet, email, and social media this is something that is relatively easy and low-cost to do but can make a massive difference to sales.

 For example, offering opportunities for customers to feel involved in something bigger than themselves through interaction on social media can help them feel a connection to your brand.

-Team this with courting customers that have previously bought from you and making them into super fans that can act as brand ambassadors.
+Team this with courting customers who have previously bought from you and making them into super fans who can act as brand ambassadors.
 Then you will have a simple yet effective way of reaching many more potential customers and growing your business.

 Encourage more traffic

 Lastly, and perhaps the purest form of expanding your business is to secure more leads.
 To do this is a two-step process.
-First of all, you need to increase the traffic that reaches your site, something you can do with smart SEO, SEM, and other marketing techniques.
+First of all, you need to increase the traffic that reaches your site, something you can do with SEO (search engine optimisation), SEM (search engine marketing), and other marketing techniques.